brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 There is a lot of information here, so lets go over it section by section.

+Before we dive in, let me remind you that we are looking at a 3-level (= 5-stage) Clos topology, and we are logged in to a leaf node.
+So, when the output says "parent" it means "spine", and when the output says "grand-parent" it means "super-spine".

 ### Parents

 The first section lists all the parents of the node: